ahbarnett/toyBIFE/README.md

  Run: python3.6 2D-FES\_plot.py
  Output: 3-wells-paths.png

-## LikeLihood: Data for calculating the log-likelihood given a predetermined path and G that maximizes the cryoBIFE likelilood.
+## LikeLihood: Data for calculating the log-likelihood given a predetermined path and G that maximizes it.
 Files in folder:
 * likelihood\_calc.py: calculates the log-L (total and for each image) given a path and Gmax.
 Run: python3.6 likelihood\_calc.py [FILE\_PATH] [FILE\_GMAX] > Log-L-image